cimage/website/content/doc/207_resize.md

 Creating an image with a certain dimension of width and height, usually involves stretching or cropping the image to fit in the selected dimensions.
 Here is how you create an image that has the exact dimensions of 300x150 pixels, by either *stretching*, *cropping* or *fill to fit*.

-First, here is the image resized using both width &amp; height but without any resizing strategy.
+First, here is the image resized using both width & height but without any resizing strategy.
 The box has  a width and height of 300x150 pixels.

 <div class="square150" style="width:300px;"><img src=/image/example/kodim13.png?w=300&h=150 alt=''></div>